-- 8.1 A JCAA composed of four (4) representatives of each party shall be established within fourteen (14) days of the signing of this agreement. - 8.2 The purpose of the JCAA is to provide a forum for discussion of matters pertinent to the operation of the agreement and other matters of interest to both parties and to perform such other functions as may be assigned to it by this agreement or by the parties to this agreement. - 8.3 The parties agree that any change contemplated by Carleton University that impacts either the working conditions of Contract Instructors, or the overall teaching environment at Carleton University, and which is brought to CUASA for discussion, will be brought to the JCAA for meaningful consultation with the Union prior to being implemented. - 8.4 The JCAA shall meet as necessary, but normally at least once a month.
-Meetings may be called by either party on five (5) days written notice or by mutual consent.
-A quorum shall consist of two (2) representatives of each party. - 8.5 Minutes of meetings shall be taken, and the responsibility for doing so shall alternate between the Union and Employer.
-Minutes of all such meetings will be shared between the parties no later than fifteen (15) business days following the date of the meeting.
-The minutes so recorded shall be reviewed for approval at the next meeting of the JCAA. - 8.6 The parties agree to refer the matter of participation by Contract Instructors in University governance at the level of the department, faculty, Senate, and Board of Governors to the JCAA.
+8.1 A JCAA composed of 4 representatives of each party shall be established within 14 days of the signing of this agreement.

+- 8.2 The purpose of the JCAA is to provide a forum for discussion of matters pertinent to the operation of the agreement or other matters of interest to both parties and to perform such other functions as may be assigned to it by this agreement or by the parties to this agreement. - 8.3 The parties agree that any change contemplated by Carleton University that impacts either the working conditions of Contract Instructors, or the overall teaching environment at Carleton University, and which is brought to CUASA for discussion, will be brought to the JCAA for meaningful consultation with the Union prior to being implemented. - 8.4 The JCAA shall meet as necessary, but normally at least once a month.
+Meetings may be called by either party on 5 days written notice or by mutual consent.
+A quorum shall consist of 2 representatives of each party. - 8.5 Minutes of meetings shall be taken.
+The minutes so recorded shall be reviewed for approval at the next meeting of the JCAA. - 8.6 The parties agree to refer the matter of participation by contract instructors in University governance at the level of the department, faculty, Senate, and Board of Governors to the JCAA.

-ARTICLE 9 - ANTI-DISCRIMINATION AND ANTI-HARASSMENT
+ARTICLE 9 - DISCRIMINATION AND HARASSMENT

-9.1 The Employer and the Union agree that there shall be no discrimination, harassment, violence, interference, restriction, or coercion exercised or practised with respect to any member of the bargaining unit in any matter concerning working conditions, or the application of the provisions of this Agreement by reason of any of the prohibited grounds listed in the Ontario Human Rights Code (age, race, creed, colour, ethnic origin, record of offences, citizenship, ancestry, disability, sex, sexual orientation, gender identity, gender expression, family status or marital status, place of origin), political or religious affiliations or beliefs, or by reason of their non-membership or activity in the Union nor by the employee's exercise of any right or provision under this Agreement.
+9.1 The Employer and the Union agree that there shall be no discrimination, harassment, interference, restriction, or coercion exercised or practised with respect to any member of the bargaining unit in any matter concerning working conditions, or the application of the provisions of this Agreement by reason of any of the prohibited grounds listed in the Ontario Human Rights Code (age, race, creed, colour, ethnic origin, record of offences, citizenship, ancestry, disability, sex, sexual orientation, gender identity, gender expression, family status or marital status, place of origin), political or religious affiliations or beliefs, or by reason of their non-membership or activity in the Union nor by the employee's exercise of any right or provision under this Agreement.